Sleep Medicine Billing Services in Virginia

 The most frequent sleep medicine denials we see from VA payers include a split-night study (diagnostic portion followed by cpap titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an ahi above threshold, payers increasingly require home sleep testing (95800-95801) before authorizing in-lab polysomnography (95810), medicare requires cpap usage data showing 4+ hours per night for 70% of nights within a consecutive 30-day period during the first 90 days.
 Our team catches these before submission by applying both sleep medicine coding expertise and VA payer-specific rules to every claim.

 Most VA sleep medicine practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your sleep medicine workflows, and start submitting claims to Anthem Blue Cross Blue Shield, Virginia Medicaid, Medicare, and all your VA payers with no downtime.
+We connect to your EHR, learn your sleep medicine workflows, and start submitting claims to Anthem Blue Cross Blue Shield of Virginia (HealthKeepers), Cardinal Care (unified Medicaid managed care brand since 2023), Medicare, and all your VA payers with no downtime.

 Fix Your Virginia Sleep Medicine Billing